2Clutch/Grade_Helper/README.md

 # grade_helper

-helping teachers calculate grade averages for their students in a given class
+basic program a teach could potentially use to calculate the grade averages of his students